ezagroba/mob-testing/charters.md

 ===

-### Testing: Here We Go
+### Wandering: Here We Go
 [https://wego.here.com/](https://wego.here.com/)

-Take enough notes to  remember what you saw.
+Take enough notes to remember what you saw so that we can write charters (and then explore) later.
-We'll write charters next.

 ===